 (b) Each institution offering student health or counseling services must designate an existing staff member or existing staff members as confidential resources for victims of sexual violence or sexual harassment.
 The confidential resource must be available to meet with victims of sexual violence and sexual harassment.
 The confidential resource must provide victims with information about locally available resources for victims of sexual violence and sexual harassment including, but not limited to, mental health services and legal assistance.
 The confidential resource must provide victims with information about the process for reporting an incident of sexual violence and sexual harassment to campus authorities or local law enforcement.
 The victim shall decide whether to report an incident of sexual violence and sexual harassment to campus authorities or local law enforcement.
 Confidential resources must be trained in all aspects of responding to incidents of sexual violence and sexual harassment including, but not limited to, best practices for interacting with victims of trauma, preserving evidence, campus disciplinary and local legal processes, and locally available resources for victims.
 Data shared with a confidential resource is classified as sexual assault communication data as defined by section 13.822, subdivision 1.

-This section does not exempt mandatory reporters from the requirements of section 626.556 or 626.557 governing the reporting of maltreatment of minors or vulnerable adults.
+This section does not exempt mandatory reporters from the requirements of section 626.557 or chapter 260E governing the reporting of maltreatment of minors or vulnerable adults.
 Nothing in this section limits the authority of an institution to comply with other applicable state or federal laws related to investigations or reports of sexual harassment, sexual violence, or sexual assault.

 The Higher Education Center on Violence and Abuse is created.
 The Higher Education Center on Violence and Abuse shall be located at and managed by a public or private postsecondary institution in Minnesota.